 .Joining the Department as a student or a member of staff will provide you with excellent opportunities to become an independent practitioner in your chosen field.
 Come along and join us!

 The Division of Occupational Therapy is led by Dr Lesley Collier.
 Occupational Therapy at Brunel is the original ‘London School of Occupational Therapy’ and is one of the most highly regarded programmes globally.
 In Community Nursing, we offer post-registration courses in the three pathways of Health Visiting, Occupational Health Nursing and School Nursing.
 Our academics in nursing are research-active, focusing on breast cancer, mental health and workplace health.

 The Division of Physiotherapy and Physician Associate is led by John Cossar.
 Physiotherapy is staffed by enthusiastic and experienced lecturers who are also registered Physiotherapists.
 Many continue to practise in the clinical environment alongside lecturing.
 The Physician Associate programme is an exciting new course at Brunel, offering graduates the opportunity to join this new and growing healthcare profession within the NHS.
 Our academics running this programme have years of experience in the field of Physician Associate, as well as experience in training both undergraduate and postgraduate doctors.

 The Social Work Division, led by Professor Holly Nelson-Becker, is staffed by enthusiastic academics, who represent a wide range of practice and academic experience.
-Our Social Work MA is approved by the HCPC Council and endorsed by the College of Social Work.
+Our Social Work MA is approved by Social Work England and endorsed by the College of Social Work.
 In addition, students can extend their skills by studying on our Continuing Professional Development Programmes.
 Our close links with social service and voluntary organisations ensures quality placements for our students, equipping them with the skills they need to work in highly complex professional environments.

 Global Public Health